-Indian ginger tea is one of the few recipes that I tried making in the kitchen.
-It is not only me, but almost many of the Indian children also start learning cooking by making tea.
+Indian ginger tea is one of the few recipes I tried making in the kitchen.
+It is not only me, but many Indian children also start learning cooking by making tea.
 Ginger tea is considered as the basics of cooking.

-The experience of sipping ginger milk tea on the rainy days and cold climate is ultimate.
-I hope everyone would love the taste, irrespective of the region.
-The tea tastes warm and cozy that soothes your throat for every sip.
+The experience of sipping ginger milk tea on rainy days and in cold climates is the ultimate.
+I hope everyone will love the taste, irrespective of the region.
+The tea tastes warm and cozy and soothes your throat for every sip.

 Indian Ginger Tea-an Intro

-Tea is one of the staple drink throughout India and is culturally blended.
+Tea is one of the staple drinks throughout India and is culturally blended.
 Most of the Indians start the day with a chai.

-Indian tea is usually made with milk and dried tea leaves.
-But tea made with exotic spices is also popular in all the regions.
-Likewise, the drink made with Ginger is famous and made when bored with the regular tea or whenever the tastebuds long for exotic refreshments.
+Indian tea is usually made with milk and dried tea leaves. furthermore, tea made with exotic spices is also popular in all the regions.
+Likewise, the drink made with Ginger is famous and made when bored with regular tea or whenever the tastebuds long for exotic refreshments.

-In India, people call this drink as ‘Adrak chai,’ as Ginger is called as ‘adrak’ and tea as ‘chai’ in Hindi.
-Sometimes also known as ‘adrak wali chai’ in Northern India.
-And ‘Inji tea’ in Tamil, where ‘inji’ means Ginger (these sounds similar right!).
+In India, people call this drink 'Adrak chai,' as Ginger is called 'adrak', and tea 'chai' in Hindi.
+It is sometimes known as 'adrak wali chai' in Northern India.
+And 'Inji tea' in Tamil, where 'inji' means Ginger (these sound similar, right!).

-I heard some people call this a Ginger chai tea, I would say, naming them as ginger chai or adrak tea would be perfect as the words ‘chai’ and ‘tea’ means the same.
+I heard some people call this a Ginger chai tea; I would say, that naming them ginger chai or adrak tea would be perfect as the words 'chai' and 'tea' mean the same.

-Like many of the recipes here in Pepperbowl, this Adrak Chai also customized and altered to choose an individual preference.
+Like many recipes here in Pepperbowl, this Adrak Chai is customized and altered to choose an individual preference.

-- The first and best variation that came to my mind when I write this post is adding cardamom.
+- The first and best variation that came to my mind was when I wrote this Indian ginger tea post, adding cardamom.
 This addition is the most exciting variation I love making for my family.

-- Add in spices like a small piece of cinnamon, which people love for sure.
+- Add spices like a small piece of cinnamon, which people love.

 - Try adding dry ground ginger.
-Dried Ginger and fresh Ginger varies in the taste and flavor a lot.
+Dried Ginger and fresh ginger vary in taste and flavor a lot.
 A pinch would be sufficient for a cup of tea.

 - Skip adding milk, and make a spiced black tea.